 TAKE YOUR TEAM’S MENTAL HEALTH SERIOUSLY

-People react to working remotely in unique ways.
+People react to remote work in unique ways.
 Some love it while others have a hard time delivering the same productivity while working remotely on their own (or with children and other family members swirling around).

 Be sure to take this into account when coordinating your construction company’s office staff.
 Addressing signs of burnout sooner rather than later is an important part of the human capital planning process, especially at a time when finding good construction professionals isn’t easy.